-Darren Bush is in his second season as the A's hitting coach after serving as the bullpen coach the previous two seasons.
-This is Bush's 12th season in the A's organization, which includes two seasons as a minor league hitting coach, six seasons as a manager and four seasons on the Major League coaching staff.
+Darren Bush is in his third season as the A's hitting coach after serving as the bullpen coach the previous two seasons.
+This is Bush's 13th season in the A's organization, which includes two seasons as a minor league hitting coach, six seasons as a manager and five seasons on the Major League coaching staff.

 Prior to joining the A's organization, Bush coached in independent leagues.
 He was the hitting coach and Director of Player Personnel with Yuba-Sutter of the Western League in 2002 and then spent two seasons as a manager in the Northeast League with Berkshire (41-51 in 2003) and Quebec (58-34 in 2004).

 A former outfielder, Bush began his playing career with three seasons in the independent Frontier League.
 He played for Zanesville in 1996 and Springfield in 1997-98, hitting .302 with 26 home runs and 133 RBI in 224 games.
 Bush signed with the San Diego Padres organization Dec.
 24, 1998 and hit .259 with 16 home runs and 114 RBI in 231 games in two seasons at Single-A Rancho Cucamonga (1999-2000) and one year at Single-A Clearwater (2001) in the Phillies farm system.
 He also played one game for Triple-A Las Vegas in 2000 and went 2-for-4.
 He concluded his playing career by hitting .417 in seven games for Yuba-Sutter of the Western League in 2002.
 Bush had a .284 average in 456 games overall.